Home > Publications > Archive. Indigenous Libraries

 (+) Abstract

-The text examines the development of library services for Indigenous societies in Latin America, situating these initiatives within a broader historical context marked by colonization, socio-economic marginalization, and cultural erosion.
+This conference examines the development of library services for Indigenous societies in Latin America, situating these initiatives within a broader historical context marked by colonization, socio-economic marginalization, and cultural erosion.
 It highlights the persistent exclusion of Indigenous populations from public library services, despite international frameworks advocating equal access to information.
 Within this context, the text presents these services as emerging responses — initially limited in scope and poorly documented — that have progressively expanded their objectives beyond basic information provision to include literacy promotion, support for endangered languages, preservation of oral traditions, and the strengthening of cultural identity and social inclusion.

 The text surveys a wide range of experiences across the region, distinguishing between libraries operating in Indigenous contexts without adapting their services and those that have developed culturally specific approaches.
 It documents initiatives such as rural and community libraries, Indigenous-managed documentation centers, educational institutions, and mobile or remote services, illustrating both the diversity and the experimental nature of these efforts.
 While many projects have been small-scale, under-resourced, and insufficiently documented, they have nevertheless provided valuable insights into Indigenous informational needs and have revealed the limitations of conventional library models when applied to culturally diverse contexts.